 We have incurred significant losses to date.
 Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and eventual commercialization of one or more of our current and future product candidates.
 Our net losses were \$95.4 million and \$35.9 million for the years ended December 31, 2021 and 2020, respectively.
-For the three months ended March 31, 2022 and 2021, our net losses were \$24.3 million and \$18.7 million, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$210.6 million.
+For the nine months ended September 30, 2022 and 2021, our net losses were \$78.9 million and \$72.0 million, respectively.
+As of September 30, 2022, we had an accumulated deficit of \$265.3 million.
 These losses have resulted primarily from costs incurred in connection with research and development activities and general and administrative costs associated with our operations.
 We do not expect to generate meaningful revenue from product sales for the foreseeable future, and we expect to continue to incur significant operating expenses for the foreseeable future due to the cost of research and development, including identifying and designing product candidates and conducting preclinical studies and clinical trials, and the regulatory approval process for our product candidates.
-We expect our expenses, and the potential for losses, to increase substantially as we conduct clinical trials of our lead product candidates and seek to expand our pipeline.
+We expect our expenses, and the potential for losses, to increase substantially as we conduct clinical trials of our lead product candidates and seek to expand our pipeline, and as a result of macroeconomic factors, including inflation.
+For example, recently, several of our vendors have passed along price increases they have experienced in their own business as a result of inflation.